Moving to the country life where there is fresher air, less traffic and a more relaxed lifestyle sounds really appealing to many city-dwellers.

 - Moving to an acreage will get you closer to nature.
 You can enjoy the natural sounds, the night sky, the sunrise and sunset, and the wildlife that city life can't provide.

-- Buying a property farther away from a city or a major town tends to be cheaper.
+- Buying a property farther away from a city or a major town tends to be sold at more affordable prices.

 Cons of buying an acreage